kamiyama-fol/youtube_downloader/venv/share/doc/yt_dlp/README.txt

 -   The sub-modules swfinterp, casefold are removed.
 -   Passing --simulate (or calling extract_info with download=False) no
     longer alters the default format selection.
 See #9843 for details.
+-   yt-dlp no longer applies the server modified time to downloaded files by default.
+Use --mtime or --compat-options mtime-by-default to revert this.

 For ease of use, a few more compat options are available: